 Consolidation of Lots

-Before the issue of an occupation certificate the lots, the subject of the development, are to be consolidated into a single allotment.
-This includes the following lots:

-Lots 20 and 38 DP 758111

-Lot 1 DP 87721

-Lot A DP 156384

-Reason: To ensure that the development can function without the requirement for rights of way across the existing lots.
+The site shall be consolidated into one allotment by a Plan of Consolidation prepared by a Registered Surveyor and is to include Lot 20 Sec 38 DP758111, Lot 1 DP 87721 and Lot A DP 156384.
+This Plan shall be registered at the NSW Land and Property Information prior to the issue of a final Occupation Certificate.Reason: To ensure that the development can function without the requirement for rights of way across the existing lots.

 Completion of landscape and tree works